Blue wall (British politics): Criticism of the term

 Just like "red wall", the concept of a blue wall has been criticised as a generalisation.
-James Blagden, Chief Data Analyst at the think tank Onward, said there was no evidence of a blue wall in Southern England that mirrored Labour's red wall.
+James Blagden, Chief Data Analyst at the think tank Onward, said, in 2022, that there was no evidence of a blue wall in Southern England that mirrored Labour's red wall.

 If a Blue Wall existed anywhere, it was London in the 1990s.
 The Conservatives polled better in London than they did nationally at every election between 1979 and 1992.
 But there was a 'correction waiting to happen'.
 Using regression analysis, we show that the Conservatives over-performed demographic predictions in 49 out of their 60 London seats in 1987.
 Only 11 of these remained after Tony Blair swept to victory ten years later.
 The pendulum swung hard against the Conservatives and has never returned.
 So much so that the Conservatives have never held a smaller share of London seats, while being in Government, than they do now.